 Dividends on the Market Auction Preferred Stock (the "MAPS") are cumulative from the Date of Original Issue and are payable when, as and if declared by the Board of Directors of International Lease Finance Corporation.
 The Initial Dividend Payment Date and Initial Dividend Rate will be February 2, 1993 and 3%% per annum for the Series A MAPS, and February 9, 1993 and 3%% per annum for the Series B MAPS.
 Thereafter, dividends will be payable at the Applicable Rate in effect from time to time when, as and if declared on each subsequent Dividend Payment Date which is, subject to certain exceptions, every seventh Tuesday for the Standard Dividend Period of 49 days, subject to certain exceptions, commencing on the prior Dividend Payment Date.
-Under certain circumstances, the Company may specify that a Dividend Period be a Short Dividend Period (50 to 364 days) or a Long Dividend Period (one wear or lawfer).
+Under certain circumstances, the Company may specify that a Dividend Period be a Short Dividend Period (50 to 364 days) or a Long Dividend Period (one ever or lowfer).
 Period (one year or longer).

-After the Initial Dividend Period, the Applicable Rate for each Dividend Period will be determined on the basis of Orders placed in an Auction conducted on the Business Day preceding the commencement of a Dividend Period, subject to certain exceptions.
-In each Auction conducted on the Business Day preceding the commencement of a Dividend Period, subject to certain exceptions.
-In each Auction each Existing Holder will indicate its desire (i) to continue to hold shares of a Series without regard to the Applicable Rate that results from such Auction, (ii) to continue to hold shares of a Series without regard to the Applicable Rate that results from such Auction.
+Period (one year or longer).
+After the Initial Dividend Period, the Applicable Rate for each Dividend Period will be determined on the basis of Orders placed in an Auction conducted on the Business Day preceding the common enternet of a Dividend Period, subject to certain exceptions.
+In an Auction each Existing Holder will indicate its desire (i) to continue to hold shares of a Series without regard to the Applicable Rate that results from such Auction, (ii) to continue to hold shares of a Series if the Applicable Rate that results from such Auction is equal to or greater than the rate bid by such Existing Holder and/or (iii) to sell shares of a Series without regard to the Applicable Rate that results from such Auction.
 Potential Holders may submit bids in which they will offer to purchase shares of a Series if the Applicable Rate that results from such Auction is equal to or greater than the rate bid by such Potential Holder.
-The Applicable Rate that results from an Auction for any Dividend Period will not be greater than a rate per unnum (the "Maximum Applicable Rate"), determined by reference to the credit ratings of the MAPS, that is a percentage of the Applicable "AA" Composite Commercial Paper Rate, in the case of a Standard Dividend Period or a Short Dividend Period of 183 days or less, or a percentage of the Applicable Treasury Bill Rate, in the case of a Short Dividend Period of 184 days to 364 days or the Applicable Treasury Note Rate in the case of a Long Dividend Period.
-The Maximum Applicable Rate may range from 150% to 275% of such rates, and on the date of delivery of MAPS is anticipated to be 200% thereof.
-The percentages used to calculate the Maximum Applicable Rates within rating categories are subject to increase by the Company.
-If the Company fails to make timely payments to the Auction Agent of the full amount of any dividend on the MAPS or the redemption price of MAPS called for redemption, the Applicable Rate with note bused on the results of an Auction but instead will be the Default Rate, unless such failure to pay is cured within three Bussiness
+The Applicable Rate that results from an Auction for any Dividend Period will not be greater than a rate per annum (he "Maximum Applicable Rate that results from an Auction for any Dividend Period will not be greater than the rate bid by sore normality.
+The "Applicable Rate that results from an Auction for any Dividend Period will not be greater than a rate per annum (he "Maximum Applicable Rate", determined by reference to the credit ratings of the MAPS, that is a percentage of the Applicable "A4" Composite Commercial Paper Rate, in the case of a Standard Dividend Period or a Short Dividend Period of 185 days or less, or a percentage of the Applicable Treasury Bill Rate, in the case of a Stort Dividend Period of 184 days to 864 days or 1850 days or less, or a percentage of the Applicable RAPS is anticipated to be 2005 thereof.
+The percentages used to calculate the Maximum Applicable Rate within rating categories are subject to increase by the Company.
+If the Company fails to make timely payments to the Auction but instead will be the Default Rate, unless such are used wil